-The Complete Guide to Investing: How to Grow Your Wealth with Confidence
+The Complete Guide to Investing: How to Grow Your Wealth with Confidence (including tax considerations)

 Asset classes: